tylpk1216/KoboPageTurner/README.md

 02. Do we adjust X or Y to match your panel ?

 You could modify the settings of "/mnt/onboard/.koboserver/koboserver.cfg" for your Kobo device.

+Settings for Kobo ClaraHD.
 The origin point of Clara HD is right-top.
 ```
 eventFile=/dev/input/event1
 leftX=800